Clinton impeachment lawyer met with Trump about White House job: source

 Flood’s law firm, Williams and Connolly, represents Hillary Clinton, including in the email scandal, one possible reason that sources told Reuters last year the firm turned down representing Trump as outside counsel.

-The White House did not immediately respond to a request for comment, and a spokesperson for the law firm could immediately be reached for comment.
+The White House did not respond to a request for comment, and a spokesperson for the law firm could not be reached for comment.

-The news of Flood’s possible role was first reported on Saturday by The New York Times.

-Reporting by Karen Freifeld; editing by Diane Craft
+Reporting by Karen Freifeld; Editing by Diane Craft and Daniel Wallis